anlsh/picl/README.md

 Pull requests and feedback (concerning anything, such as the defragmentation goal) are welcome.

+### Interface

+This project implements utilities for working with streams.
+The interface is as follows.
+A stream is any function emitting two values, where the first is the item of relevance and the second is a boolean indicating whether the stream is alive.
+If the alive-indicator is `nil`, then the `item` is ignored.

+As an example, an iterator over `'(1 2)'` produces
+`1, t` then` 2, t` then `nil, nil`: *not* `1, t` then `2, nil`

+Once a stream has indicated that it is dead, all further calls should also indicate likewise.

 ### Stability

-For the time being, this project's interface is very much unstable: even the package name might change (it seems a little cutesy to me.
-Then again, maybe that's not such a bad thing) Hopefully it won't be this way for long: if you would like to see it evolve in a certain direction, feel free to create an issue or PR.
+This project is currently unreleased so I won't garuntee stability just yet: it's not far off though.

 ### A note on `:use`

 This is a new library, and so I have the liberty to tell you this: do not, and I mean *do not* `:use` this package.
-Even after the library becomes stable I might want to add functionality involving exporting new symbols and I absolutely do not care about accomodating the use of `:use`.
+This library might export new symbols in the future, and I do not care about accomodating the use of `:use`.

-Use [package local
+Use a [package local
 nicknames]((https://gist.github.com/phoe/2b63f33a2a4727a437403eceb7a6b4a3))
 instead.
-Even better, include a similar disclaimer in any new CL package you release and stop `:use`ing things in your own code.
+It would also be cool if you could include similar disclaimers in any new CL packages you release and stop `:use`ing things going forward.

 ### To-do before release

-- Implement the remaining itertools functions: groupby, starmap, zip_longest [ez but boring]
+- Implement the remaining itertools functions: groupby, zip_longest
-- Clean up code: name arguments to functions so that they're consistent, figure out how to handle optional parameters, etc
-- Nail down the representation for iterators: lambdas or classes specializing the "next" function
-- Specialize the make-iterator function for arrays
+- Provide a driver for ITERATE
+- Figure out how to handle `accumulate`(possibly involving a dependency on `generic-cl` for its `reduce` function)
+- Documentation
-- General proofreading and code review
+- Code review

 ### Lower-priority to-dos (mb after release)
 - Port the more-itertools recipes found at bottom of the Python itertools